MEET THE CREW

 ZACHARY STOCKS, PROGRAM DEVELOPMENT OFFICER

-Zachary Stocks is an enthusiastic history ambassador.
-A Virginian, he nurtured an early interest in American history through visits to historic sites and landmarks.
-Zachary pursued this interest professionally at William & Mary, receiving a degree in History, and later a graduate degree in Museology from the University of Washington.
+Zachary Stocks works remotely from his home office in Astoria, OR and on the road.
+Zachary received a BA in History from the College of William & Mary in his home state of Virginia, before moving West and earning an MA in Museology from the University of Washington.
 His work has focused on interpretative programming, community outreach, and education in informal learning environments.
-Zachary has held positions with Colonial Williamsburg, Smithsonian Institution, National Parks Service, and Northwest African American Museum.
-Although he is new to the maritime world, Zachary is a fierce advocate for the preservation of our shared heritage and an evangelist for history education.
+He has held positions with Colonial Williamsburg, Smithsonian Institution, the National Parks Service, and the Northwest African American Museum.
+Zachary is an enthusiastic advocate for the preservation of our shared heritage and an evangelist for 18th century American history.

 FERN PRUEFERT, EDUCATION PROGRAM COORDINATOR